What is a Pilates Ball?

 Like a reformer on a light spring, the unstable surface of the ball automatically creates more muscle activation in the body when exercises are performed on it.
 Because of this, the ball requires more balance and coordination than if you were performing, say, a basic bridge on a fixed platform.
 Generally, this means that Pilates exercises using a stability ball are more difficult than those executed just on the mat.

-As well as adding challenges, the ball can also provide support during exercises.
+As well as adding challenges, doing pilates with a stability ball can also provide support during exercises.
 For example, the curved surface is great for acting like the ladder barrel and supporting the spine into extension (e.g. a backbends) outside of the studio environment.

 Why does this matter?
 Well, when done properly, extension exercises increase mobility of the upper spine, an area which is often stiff.
 Creating movement in the mid-back improves posture and can reduce things like neck and shoulder pain.